 In 2018 Zelda passed away, but not before seeing how her story was already becoming legend in the trade union movement that had spurned her many years earlier.
 Trades Hall was awarding an annual “Zelda award” for women activists, and she was celebrated at annual Women’s Rights at Work festivals.

 Soon Zelda’s story will become a permanent feature at Trades Hall.
-A statue crafted by local artist Jennifer Mann is scheduled to be unveiled in May, funded by hundreds of women activists with substantial support from the Victorian State Government and unions.
+A statue crafted by local artist Jennifer Mann is scheduled to be unveiled in May, funded by hundreds of women activists with substantial support from the Victorian State Government, A Monument of One's Own and unions.

 Edwina Byrne is the Communications Lead & Workers Museum curator at Victorian Trades Hall Council